naikari/naikari/Readme.md

 ## UPDATING ART ASSETS

-Art assets are partially stored in the naev-artwork-production repository and sometimes are updated.
+Art assets are partially stored in the naikari-artwork-production repository and sometimes are updated.
 For that reason, it is recommended to periodically update the submodules with the following command.

 ```bash